New bounds on axion-like particles from MicroBooNE: Introduction

 In recent years, model-independent constraints on these particles have been systematically studied using an Effective Field Theory (EFT) framework~\cite{Georgi:1986df,Izaguirre:2016dfi,Gavela:2019wzg,Bauer:2020jbp,Chala:2020wvs,Bauer:2021wjo,Bauer:2021mvw,Bonilla:2021ufe,Guerrera:2021yss}, that includes all the possible couplings of the ALPs allowed by the SM symmetries and the shift symmetry.
 At the renormalizable level, only a soft-breaking ALP mass term is included, while the leading non-trivial interactions are of dimension five, and therefore suppressed as $f^{-1}_a$.
 As a result, ALPs fall in the category of \emph{feebly interacting particles}.
 Although the Peccei-Quinn solutions to the strong CP problem \cite{Peccei:1977hh} imply a very restrictive relation between the axion mass\footnote{The physical mass depends on the tree-level mass arising in some UV extensions, and generically on the non-perturbative QCD contribution to the axion potential. } and $f_a$, fixed by QCD dynamics, alternative scenarios have been considered where this relation may be significantly modified, increasing the target parameter space accordingly (see for example Ref.~\cite{DiLuzio:2020wdo} for a recent review).

 The experimental search for axions and ALPs has intensified enormously in recent years.
 This has been driven in part by the operation of new axion search experiments, but also by the identification of new and complementary opportunities offered by experiments in the intensity frontier at accelerator facilities, both in beam-dumps and colliders.
 Stringent limits have been recently obtained from $B$-meson decays~\cite{Belle-II:2020jti,LHCb:2015nkv,LHCb:2016awg}, from kaon decays~\cite{BNL-E949:2009dza,NA62:2021zjw} and from neutrino experiments~\cite{Essig:2010gu}.
 Very important constraints from past beam-dump experiments~\cite{CHARM:1983ayi,Bjorken:1988as} have also been recasted in the context of more general ALP searches~\cite{Dolan:2017osp}.
+See \eg Ref.~\cite{Goudzovski:2022vbt} for a recent review of ALP bounds in the region around the kaon mass, or Ref.~\cite{MartinCamalich:2020dfe} for a recent review of flavor constraints on the QCD axion.
 Furthermore many future experiments are being proposed that can improve the limits further (for a recent review see Ref.~\cite{Agrawal:2021dbo}).

 In this paper we derive a new constraint on ALPs from recent data by the MicroBooNE experiment \cite{MicroBooNE:2021usw}.
 In neutrino experiments using a conventional beam (such as MicroBooNE), most of the mesons produced in the proton collisions in the target are focused by the magnetic horns and decay within the decay pipe.
 However, a fraction of the protons (which can be as large as 10-15\%) does not get stopped by the target and ends up hitting the absorber at the end of the decay pipe.
 The kaons produced in such collisions, after losing energy as they interact with the medium, eventually decay at rest within the absorber.
 Although the fraction of protons which reach the absorber is much smaller than the ones hitting the target, the detector acceptance will be much larger simply because of its proximity.
 This fact was precisely used for the analysis performed in Ref.~\cite{MicroBooNE:2021usw}, where the MicroBooNE collaboration searched for monoenergetic scalars coming from the direction of the NuMI hadron absorber, located at a distance of only 100 m from the detector.